wookdev/wookdev.github.io/imho/iMac.md

 And life was good.
 Quickly I realized that I was going to have to have MS Office cause Appleworks just wasn't cutting it for my needs, so I bought it.
-I also bought Civilization II and installed it, so I had something to do when I was healing in EverQuest (&quot;EQ&quot;), which I played on the Micron.
+I also bought Civilization II and installed it, so I had something to do when I was healing in EverQuest ("EQ"), which I played on the Micron.
 I could also surf the web on the Mac, to look for information about EQ, without having to actually quit out of EQ to do it.
-I installed a couple Linux distributions on the Micron, Sun Solaris for x86 machines, OS/2 for a while, and finally zapped it to put Win98 back on to play Asheron's Call (&quot;AC&quot;).
+I installed a couple Linux distributions on the Micron, Sun Solaris for x86 machines, OS/2 for a while, and finally zapped it to put Win98 back on to play Asheron's Call ("AC").
 I added 3 more 9 Gig hard drives to it one afternoon, because I had them kicking around.
 Then took them out one by one over the next month as each one died.
 Put Linux back on it (Debian this time) which I took off a week later to install